+Prior to joining Georgia Tech in 2023, Vijay was a professor at the University of Waterloo from 2012 to 2023, where he also served as a Co-Director of the Waterloo AI Institute from 2021 to 2023.
+From 2007 to 2012, Vijay was a research scientist at MIT.
+Vijay completed his computer science PhD from Stanford University in 2007.
 The primary focus of Vijay's research is the theory and practice of SAT/SMT solvers and their applications in software engineering, security, AI, mathematics, and physics.
 Vijay currently leads the following projects:

-2. Logic for Machine Learning
+2. Logic for ML

-3. Complexity Theory of Solvers and Formal Methods
+3. Proof Complexity Theory

 Proof complexity-theoretic analysis of SAT/SMT solvers and formal methods

-Profile: Google Scholar (most-cited first), DBLP, LinkedIn, Math Genealogy, Simons Institute @ Berkeley, ORCID
+Profile: CV (June 2025), Google Scholar, DBLP, LinkedIn, Math Genealogy, Simons Institute @ Berkeley, MathSciNet, ORCID

 Notable Awards, Honors, Medals, and Distinctions

-Engineering Research Excellence Award (EREA) 2022
+Waterloo Engineering Research Excellence Award (EREA)

 - ACM ISSTA Impact Paper Award 2019 (Best paper in 10 years at ACM ISSTA conference)